Home » Financial Literacy » Black Grants

 Photo of black entrepreneur looking outside of her store.
 Overview of Coalition to Back Black Businesses grant.

-The Coalition to Back Black Businesses is a multi-year grantmaking and training initiative to help support Black-owned small businesses as they recover from the COVID-19 pandemic and chart a path forward.
-The initiative launched in Fall 2020 and provides grants to qualifying Black-owned small businesses through 2023.
+The Coalition to Back Black Businesses is a multi-year grant and training initiative to help support Black-owned small businesses as they recover from the COVID-19 pandemic and chart a path forward.

 Rural Relief Small Business Grants